I think a lot of people are confused about “What is ‘Agile'” and the importance of Agile to project managers.

 - Creativity and innovation required for finding a good solution are far more important than predictability

 An Agile process is built on an “Empirical” Process Control model.
 The word “empirical” means “based on observation”.
-In the context of an Agile development process, it means that during the course of a project, both the product as well as the process to produce the product are continuously refined as the project is in progress to produce the right product and to optimize the value of the product being produced.
+In the context of an Agile development process, “Empirical” means that during the course of a project, both the product as well as the process to produce the product are continuously refined as the project is in progress.
+The goal is to produce the right product and to optimize the value of the product being produced.

 Why Is This Important to Project Managers?